-A linear foreign body is a long thin object such as a piece of string which the cat has ingested.
+A linear foreign body is a long thin object such as a piece of string that the cat has ingested.
 This type of foreign body is particularly dangerous because of the potential to cause obstruction and trauma to the gastrointestinal tract.

 When a cat ingests a linear foreign object, one end lodges at the base of the tongue or the pylorus (the exit from the stomach into the small intestine).
 Peristalsis (wave-like contractions) propel the free end along the GI tract but because the object is anchored and cannot move the GI tract creeps up the trailing part and becomes plicated (folded).
-Below is an example using a pair of pants with a knot at the end of the drawstring to show how plication looks when the drawstring is pulled.

 Another complication can develop if the linear foreign body becomes embedded in the intestinal wall, which allows the contents to spill into the abdomen which can cause inflammation of the abdominal lining (peritonitis) as well as bacterial contamination (sepsis).

 There is no breed or sex predilection; kittens may be at increased risk due to their propensity to explore objects with their mouth.

 - Easter grass